1.1.4. Performance Classes

 -

-inline virtual void Lock(std::size_t new_converged)
+inline virtual void Lock(std::size_t new_converged) override

 Locks the newly converged eigenvectors.